ev3dev-lang-java/examples/README.md

 ## Checking it out

+Before proceeding further, you need to change the brick connection parameters in the `config.gradle` file in the main directory.

 You can build the project and upload all programs with their dependencies with these commands:
 ```sh
 ./gradlew uploadGradleLibraries